 Egg Turner

-In nature, a mother hen will periodically adjust her eggs and rotate them throughout the day.
+In nature, a broody hen will periodically adjust her eggs and rotate them throughout the day.
 When incubating, this practice needs to be mimicked as much as possible.
 Rotating allows the yolk to remain centered in the middle of the egg, instead of sticking to the shell.

-Chicken eggs need to be rotated from side to side a minimum of 3 times per day, every single day, for the first 18 days of the 21-day incubation period
+Chicken eggs need to be rotated from side to side a minimum of 3 times per day, every single day, for the first 18 days of the 21-day incubation period.

 If this seems like too much for you, definitely invest in an incubator that has an automatic turner.
 I like this option because it means less opening of the incubator (resulting in temperature and humidity fluctuations), plus reduces the risk of accidental egg trauma.